Airgentic Help

 During migration, map the Funnelback field names you want to preserve to Airgentic Search Fields.
 For example, a Funnelback delivery filter should map to an Airgentic delivery field that is populated from the relevant HTML metadata and enabled as a filter in Fields.
 Some Search Field and URL compatibility options may initially be configured by Airgentic support.

-Use Search Configuration > Scopes to map Funnelback-style scopes or clive values to Airgentic scopes.
+Use Search Configuration > Scopes to map Funnelback-style scopes or clive values to Airgentic scopes (scope= in the URL; inbound clive= still works).
 A typical scope filters one page_type value and controls which filters are shown in that tab.
+Use each scope's Visible toggle to show or hide tabs, including All.

 For sorting, common Funnelback values such as date and adate can map to Airgentic date sort options.
 Other sort IDs can be passed through when matching Airgentic sort options exist for indexed Search Fields.